Postpartum bleeding

-The most common cause is poor contraction of the uterus following childbirth.
-Not all of the placenta being delivered, a tear of the uterus, or poor blood clotting are other possible causes.
-It occurs more commonly in those who: already have a low amount of red blood, are Asian, with bigger or more than one baby, are obese or are older than 40 years of age.
+The most common cause of PPH is insufficient contraction of the uterus following childbirth; this contraction normally stops the blood flow that supplies the fetus during pregnancy.
+Other causes are retained placenta, where the placenta is not expelled after childbirth; a tear of the uterus, cervix, or vagina; or poor blood clotting.
+PPH is more likely to occur in people who are Asian, are obese, previously had PPH or have an anemia, give birth to a large baby or more than one fetus, or are older than 40 years of age.
 It also occurs more commonly following caesarean sections, those in whom medications are used to start labor, those requiring the use of a vacuum or forceps, and those who have an episiotomy.

 Prevention involves decreasing known risk factors including procedures associated with the condition, if possible, and giving the medication oxytocin to stimulate the uterus to contract shortly after the baby is born.
 Misoprostol may be used instead of oxytocin in resource-poor settings.
 Treatments may include: intravenous fluids, blood transfusions, and the medication ergotamine to cause further uterine contraction.
 Efforts to compress the uterus using the hands may be effective if other treatments do not work.
 The aorta may also be compressed by pressing on the abdomen.
 The World Health Organization has recommended the non-pneumatic anti-shock garment to help until other measures such as surgery can be carried out.
 Tranexamic acid has also been shown to reduce the risk of death, and has been recommended within three hours of delivery.

 In the developing world about 1.2% of deliveries are associated with PPH and when PPH occurred about 3% of women died.
+It is responsible for 8% of maternal deaths during childbirth in developed regions and 20% of maternal deaths during childbirth in developing regions.
 Globally it occurs about 8.7 million times and results in 44,000 to 86,000 deaths per year making it the leading cause of death during pregnancy.
 About 0.4 women per 100,000 deliveries die from PPH in the United Kingdom while about 150 women per 100,000 deliveries die in sub-Saharan Africa.
 Rates of death have decreased substantially since at least the late 1800s in the United Kingdom.

 Definition

-Depending on the source, primary postpartum bleeding is defined as blood loss in excess of 500 ml following vaginal delivery or 1000 ml following caesarean section in the first 24 hours following birth.
-Secondary postpartum bleeding is that which occurs after the first day and up to six weeks after childbirth.
+Depending on the source, primary postpartum bleeding is defined as blood loss in excess of 500 ml following vaginal delivery or 1000 mL following caesarean section in the first 24 hours following birth.
+Others have defined the condition as blood loss of greater than 1000 mL after either delivery method, or any amount of blood loss with signs and symptoms of hypovolemia.
+Secondary postpartum bleeding is that which occurs after the 24 hours up to 12 weeks after childbirth.